 Cocktail meatballs feel appropriate for any occasion, whether you’re throwing a tailgate or a highbrow holiday fete.
 Bonus idea: Prep and freeze, then defrost and pop ’em into the cooker when it’s go time.
 Weird as it may sound, grape jelly is a pretty common (and beloved) meatball glaze ingredient, but you can switch these up with any sauce you like.
 Get I Heart Naptime’s Slow Cooker Cocktail Meatballs recipe.

-The best party mixes are evenly seasoned, and leave your fingers a little sticky with spices.
-Achieve this by combining a medley of bite-sized crackers and cereal pieces with butter, soy sauce, liquid smoke, and hot paprika, then heating the party mix in the Crock-Pot until crisp and warm.
+Chex is shaking at this slow cooker version of a classic party mix.
+It’s a fact that the best party mixes are evenly seasoned, and leave your fingers a little sticky with spice.
+Achieve this by combining a medley of bite-sized crackers and cereal pieces with butter, soy sauce, liquid smoke, and hot paprika, then heating the party mix in the Crock-Pot or slow cooker until crisp and warm.
 Get our Slow Cooker Party Mix recipe.

 Related Reading: Uncommonly Good Trail Mixes Worthy of Any Party Snack Bowl

 Here’s a dirty secret that specialty kitchen stores don’t want you to know: You don’t need a fondue pot to make great fondue.
-Use a Crock-Pot for our Alpine-inspired version; just make sure to stir the dip often.
+Use your Crock-Pot for our Alpine-inspired fondue recipe; just make sure to stir the dip often.
 Get our Cheese Fondue recipe.

 There’s hardly a more gratifying pleasure than the simple act of smoothing a clove of roast garlic on toast; step away from the oven in favor of the lower-maintenance slow cooker instead.
 Get Shockingly Delicious’s Slow Cooker Roasted Garlic recipe.
 (And heads-up, you can also roast garlic in an air fryer…)